 The Black Book-Fitch Vehicle Depreciation Report is available for download by clicking here.

 About Fitch Ratings

 Fitch Ratings is a leading provider of credit ratings, commentary and research.
 Dedicated to providing value beyond the rating through independent and prospective credit opinions, Fitch Ratings offers global perspectives shaped by strong local market experience and credit market expertise.
 Fitch Ratings is part of Fitch Group, a global leader in financial information services.
-Fitch Group is majority owned by Hearst Corporation.
+Fitch Group is owned by Hearst.

 About Black Book

-Black Book® is best known in the automotive industry for providing timely, independent and accurate vehicle pricing information, and is available to industry-qualified users through online subscription products, mobile applications and licensing agreements.
+Black Book® is best known in the automotive industry for providing timely, independent and precise vehicle pricing information, and is available to industry-qualified users through online subscription products, mobile applications and licensing agreements.
 Since 1955 Black Book has continuously evolved to ensure that it achieves its goal of delivering mission-critical information to its customers, along with the insight necessary to successfully buy, sell, and lend.
-Black Book data is published daily by National Auto Research, a division of Hearst Business media, and the company maintains offices in Georgia, Florida, and Maryland as well as the Canadian Black Book in Toronto.
-For more information, please visit BlackBook.com or call 800.554.1026
+Black Book data is published daily by National Auto Research, a Hearst company, and maintains offices in Georgia as well as the Canadian Black Book in Toronto.
+For more information, please visit BlackBook.com or call 800.554.1026.